Liquid Render Tag Syntax: with, for, Named Params (2026)

 %}

-The snippet only ever needs to know about step, so the alias keeps the snippet portable.
+The snippet only knows about step.
 The same builder-swatch-picker snippet runs across fabric, valance, and lining steps because the parent picks which step object to feed it via with.
+One snippet, three call sites.

-The for keyword iterates a collection and renders the snippet once per item, exposing each item under the alias plus a forloop object scoped to that iteration.
-It is the cleanest way to express loops where the body is a self contained snippet, and it generates one isolated scope per iteration, which keeps memory predictable.
+The for keyword iterates a collection and renders the snippet once per item, exposing each item under the alias plus a forloop object scoped to that iteration:

 {% render 'variant-card' for product.variants as variant %}

-Inside /snippets/variant-card.liquid you can read both variant and forloop:
+Inside /snippets/variant-card.liquid you read both variant and forloop:

 <li class="variant-card" data-index="{{ forloop.index0 }}">